jecisc/GitBridge/resources/documentation/UserGuide.md

 ### Actions

-GitBridge can also be used to unable some actions.
+GitBridge can also be used to enable some actions.

 For now, only one action is possible: open in the Native file browser the root folder of the git repository.